ecupaio/personal-site/_posts/2021-09-30-helping-people-with-technical-issues.md

     var forest = document.querySelectors('.tree');

 See the forest for the trees, get it?
-It's a [running joke](https://i.redd.it/av1g54jp94i71.png) that stackoverflow, a tech help forum, is filled with awful toxic little babies, but I think we can do better.
+It's a [running joke](https://i.redd.it/av1g54jp94i71.png) that Stackoverflow, a tech help forum, is filled with awful, toxic little babies, but I think we can do better.
 Now that people, including me, are learning code from a non-technical background, there's a lot of lingo and unwritten rules people just don't know about.
 The solution shouldn't be to [shun them](https://meta.stackoverflow.com/questions/289336/is-it-okay-to-downvote-questions-asking-if-some-code-could-work-but-not-actually/412023#412023) but help them along in their journey.
 If you're a level 99 python wizard, then please read this guide from me, an average human learning something new everyday.

 ## Get the big picture